Please enable JavaScript

 Corticosteroid therapy for lupus.

-When the state of health deteriorates, corticosteroids are used to rapidly control inflammatory flare‑ups, often producing a dramatic impact on symptoms.
-The prescribed doses vary according to the type and severity of the condition, and once the symptoms are controlled, the dose is gradually reduced to limit side effects.
-In the event of a severe flare or the need for a very rapid effect, corticosteroids can be administered by infusion.
-However, this efficacy is accompanied by significant adverse effects.
+When the state of health deteriorates, corticosteroids are used to rapidly control inflammatory flare-ups, often having a striking impact on symptoms.
+The prescribed doses vary according to the type and severity of the condition, and once symptoms are controlled, the dose is gradually reduced to limit side effects.
+In the event of a severe flare or the need for a very rapid effect, corticosteroids may be administered by infusion.
+However, this efficacy is accompanied by significant side effects.
 Prolonged use can lead to weight gain in around 30 to 50% of patients, a risk of diabetes in 10 to 20%, and high blood pressure in up to 20 to 30%.
-Their immunosuppressive effect also increases the risk of infections, and comorbidities such as cataracts or metabolic disorders may accumulate.
+The immunosuppressive effect also increases the risk of infections, and comorbidities may accumulate, such as cataracts or metabolic disorders.

 In children, particular caution is required so as not to interfere with growth.
 Cortisone is also a frequent cause of osteoporosis.
 It is estimated thataround 30 to 50% of patients exposed over the long term develop bone fragility, with a real risk of fractures.
-The therapeutic objective remains to find the minimal effective dose (often < 7.5 mg/day) and to taper it progressively as soon as this is possible.
-Clinical studies show that the continuous administration of high-dose corticosteroids, generally more than 20 mg/day of prednisone or equivalent for several months to several years, is the main factor contributing to cumulative organ damage over a decade.
-Current protocols therefore favour high-dose administration over a short period (bolus), followed by rapid tapering in order to preserve the patient’s metabolism.
+The therapeutic goal remains to find the minimum effective dose (often < 7.5 mg/day) and to taper it down as soon as possible.
+Clinical studies show that the continuous administration of high-dose corticosteroids, generally above 20 mg/day of prednisone or equivalent for several months to several years, is the main factor contributing to accumulated organ damage over a decade.
+Current protocols therefore favour high-dose administration over a short period (bolus), followed by a rapid taper in order to preserve the patient’s metabolism.

 Second-line specific and intensive treatments for lupus.